theonlyid/seizuredetection/Readme.md

 	>>> dh = data_handling()
 	>>> dh.simulate()

+The current version only uses 3 features per channel, for a total of 18 features.
+A full-scale analysis of optimal features and classifier models is beyond the scope of this example, but is the next stop in the analysis.

+Use 'dh.scores' to get the cross-validation scores.

+	>>> dh.scores
+	array([0.82069756, 0.83945468, 0.83773429, 0.82047812, 0.82577517])

 ### How do I play with the parameters
 Currently all modifiable parameters are coded inside various methods.
 This will be changed in the future where they will reside in a params.yaml file.